Battle of Jumonville Glen: Battle

-Historian Anderson documents a fourth account, by a Virginian deserter named Denis Kaninguen; Anderson speculates that he was one of Tanacharison's followers.
+Anderson documents a fourth account by a Virginian deserter, named Denis Kaninguen, and speculates that Kaninguen was one of Tanacharison's followers.
 His report to the French commanders echoed that of Shaw: "notwithstanding the discharge of musket fire that [Washington] had made upon him, he [Washington] intended to read [the summons] and had withdrawn himself to his people, whom he had [previously] ordered to fire upon the French.
-That [Tanacharison], a savage, came up to [the wounded Jumonville] and had said, "Tu n'es pas encore mort, mon père!"
-[Thou art not yet dead, my father!] and struck several hatchet blows with which he killed him."
+That [Tanacharison], a savage, came up to [the wounded Jumonville] and had said, 'Tu n'es pas encore mort, mon père! ' [Thou art not yet dead, my father!] and struck several hatchet blows with which he killed him."
 Anderson notes that Kaninguen apparently understood what Tanacharison said, and understood it to be a ritual slaying.
 Kaninguen reported that 30 men were taken prisoner, and 10 to 12 had been killed.
 The Virginians suffered only one killed and two or three wounded.

 Aftermath

-Washington wrote a letter to his brother after the battle, in which he said "I can with truth assure you, I heard bullets whistle and believe me, there was something charming in the sound."
+Washington wrote a letter to his brother after the battle in which he said "I can with truth assure you, I heard bullets whistle and believe me, there was something charming in the sound."
 Following the battle, Washington returned to the Great Meadows and pushed onward the construction of a fort, which was called Fort Necessity.
 The dead were left on the field or buried in shallow graves, where they were later found by the French.

-On June 28, 1754, a combined force of 600 French, Canadien and Indian soldiers under the command of Jumonville's brother, Louis Coulon de Villiers, left Fort Duquesne.
-On July 3, they captured Fort Necessity in the Battle of the Great Meadows, forcing Washington to negotiate a withdrawal under arms.
-The capitulation document Washington signed, which was written in French (a language Washington did not know how to read, and which may have been poorly translated for him), included language claiming that Jumonville and his men were assassinated.
+On June 28, 1754, a combined force of 600 French, French Canadian, and Indian soldiers, under the command of Jumonville's brother, Louis Coulon de Villiers, left Fort Duquesne.
+On July 3, they captured Fort Necessity in the Battle of Fort Necessity and forced Washington to negotiate a withdrawal under arms.
+The capitulation document that Washington signed was written in French, which Washington did not know how to read, and it may have been poorly translated for him by a Dutchman who spoke neither English nor French well, and it included language claiming that Jumonville and his men had been assassinated.
+Surviving French officers captured at Jumonville Glen included Pierre-Jacques Drouillon de Macé, and two cadets, Michel-Ignace Dandonneau (Sieur du Sablé), and René Amable Boucher de Boucherville.
+They were removed to Virginia, ultimately being shipped to London by Dinwiddie, along with 19 of the militiamen, arriving on June 10, 1755.
+An exception was Michel Pépin, called "La Force", a skilled interpreter with whom Washington was previously acquainted.
+After the Battle of Fort Necessity, "La Force" was held hostage in Williamsburg, as Captains Robert Stobo and Jacob Van Braam had been taken as hostages by the French.